KarlMoran/BattleShip/README.md

 # BattleShip Atlantic

 BattleShip Atlantic  is a Python terminal mini game which runs on Heroku.
-It is based on the popular board game battleships more info on the game can be found below.
+It is based on the popular board game battleships more info can be found below.

-As the game was developed in Python for use in the terminal, it utilises the Code Institute Python Template to generate a "terminal" onto the page, making it available within a web browser.
+As the game was developed in Python for the use in a terminal, it utilises the Code Institute Python Template to generate a "terminal" onto the page, making it available within a web browser.

 Users compete against the Computer to try and sink each others battleships, The first to destroy all battleships is the winner.